dagengine/dagengine/docs/api/types.md

 ---
 title: Type Reference
-description: TypeScript interfaces and types used in dag-ai
+description: TypeScript interfaces and types used in dag-engine
 ---

 # Type Reference

-Complete TypeScript interfaces and types used throughout dag-ai.
+Complete TypeScript interfaces and types used throughout dag-engine.

 ## Table of Contents